devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step4.md

 `mkdir -p /root/devonfw/workspaces/main/level-app/src/app/first`{{execute T1}}

-Switch to the IDE and click 'Copy to Editor'.
+Switch to the editor and click 'Copy to Editor'.

 'first-routing.module.ts' will be created automatically inside the newly created folder.